Why study in ...

 To better understand the world we live in…

 A smaller world.
 More contacts, more interplay, more exchanges, more trade.
 Daily life in the 21st century, shaped as it is by the effects of globalization, has at its core the art and science of communication.
 Through communication, humanity explores, learns, discovers.
 Peoples and cultures and individuals come to understand each other better.
 Social ties strengthen and cultural energy surges.
 Communication is in fact a staple of human interaction; from workplace co-operation and corporate public relations to TV programming, e-commerce and the promotion of government health and environmental policies, communication weighs in at every level.

-Our professional and family activities, as well as our leisure time, are all shaped to a degree by information and communication technologies, be they more traditional (print media, radio, cinema, television) or more recent (Web, cell phones, blackberries).
+Our professional and family activities, as well as our leisure time, are all shaped to a degree by information and communication technologies, be they more traditional (print media, radio, cinema, television) or more recent (World Wide Web, smart phones, social media).

 What's more, with a sound grasp of persuasion techniques, we can better analyze and interpret political and governmental communications, whose numbers and complexity continue to grow as never before.